Freising: Location

 Freising is the oldest town between Regensburg and Bolzano, and is located on the Isar river in Upper Bavaria, north of Munich and near the Munich International Airport.
-The city is built on and around two prominent hills: the Cathedral Hill with the former Bishop's Residence and Freising Cathedral, and Weihenstephan Hill with the former Weihenstephan Abbey, containing the oldest working brewery in the world.
+The city is built on and around two prominent hills: the Cathedral Hill (Domberg) with the former Bishop's Residence and Freising Cathedral, and Weihenstephan Hill (Weihenstephaner Berg) with the former Weihenstephan Abbey, containing the oldest working brewery in the world.
 It was also the location of the first recorded tornado in Europe.
-The city is 448 meters above sea level.
+The city is 448 metres above sea level.

 Cultural significance

 Freising is one of the oldest settlements in Bavaria, becoming a major religious centre in the early Middle Ages.
 It is the centre of an important diocese.

 Some important historical documents were created between 900 and 1200 in its monastery: